 Beyond our legal fees (starting from £1000+ VAT depending on the route), you should budget for:

-Please note: Landlord costs are payable even if the matter does not complete.
+Please note: Landlord costs are payable even if the matter is not complete.

 Ready to secure your property’s future?